CS 112

 • You may find it helpful to compute the cost in stages by first computing some of the components of the formula – storing their values in one or more variables that you declare – and then combining those components to compute the final result.

-• In the example above, the dosage happens to be an integer, but that won’t always be the case, and you should make your computation as precise as possible.
-This means that you will need to be careful with the type that you select for your dosage variable (and any other variables that you may use for intermediate results) and in the expressions that you construct for your computations.
+• In the example above, the cost happens to be an integer, but that won’t always be the case, and you should make your computation as precise as possible.
+This means that you will need to be careful with the type that you select for your cost variable (and any other variables that you may use for intermediate results) and in the expressions that you construct for your computations.

 Notes: